clairedubin/MIDASv3_database_build_nf/README.md

 ## Installation

 1. Install nextflow
-2. Configure nextflow for your system or HPC
+2. Update nextflow.config for your system or HPC.
+The included nextflow.config file only works for a SGE HPC system.
 3. Install the Eggnog database

 ## Inputs